dkirkby/E4S/i2c.md

 ## Exercise

-Use the joystick to move a circle around the display in X and Y.
+Use the joystick to move a circle around the display in X and Y. Toggle between displaying a circle and X when the joystick is pressed.